Kaiyumari15/MoonlightBot-docs/start-up/options.md

 {% hint style="warning" %}
 If no unit is specified, the bot will default to milliseconds.
 {% endhint %}

+Durations can also be made of multiple parts.
+For example, `1w3d`, meaning '1 Week, 3 Days' or '10 Days'.
+This can be done with as many different parts as needed.

 ![An example of duration options.](</.gitbook/assets/OptionTypes1.png>)